core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Implementers of such a distinction should be aware of timing side channels: the server should not first look up an OSCORE Security Context (and, even worse, try using it to decrypt and verify the incoming request), and then verify whether the Security Context is eligible to use according to the source addressing information of the request.

 Instead, per-source-address lists of Security Contexts should be maintained.
 This ensures that, when a request is ineligible to be decrypted and verified, the server replies with an appropriate 4.01 (Unauthorized) error response through the same code path that is considered when an OSCORE Security Context is not found.
-Also, this help keeping separate name spaces of OSCORE Sender/Recipient IDs, which would otherwise leak information.
+Also, this helps keep separate name spaces of OSCORE Sender/Recipient IDs, which would otherwise leak information.

 ## Processing of an Outgoing Response {#outgoing-responses}